-Painting with a brush can be time consuming, but you can accomplish tasks in record time by taking advantage of the commonly overlooked can of spray paint.
-Spray paints are not what they use to be, and manufacturers have developed high quality formulas that are easy to apply.
-New spray paints tout fast dry times and outstanding durability, including rust prevention.
+Do you find painting with a brush too time consuming?
+To accomplish tasks in record time, take advantage of the commonly overlooked can of spray paint.
+Spray paints are not what they used to be -- they're better!
+Manufacturers have developed high quality formulas that are easy to apply, fast drying, rust-resistant and outstandingly durable.
 But first, a little knowledge to put in your pocket before you run to the hardware store:

-Choose the Right Paint for the Right Job
+Choose the Right Spray Paint for the Job

 Enamel: Enamel is great for appliances as well as metal cabinets and outdoor tables, providing a hard finish.
 Use for touch-ups or to recoat as well.